 To tackle an addiction to heroin, Memphis Recovery Centers is your best option.
 One patient at a time, we help heroin users and their families begin the journey to recovery.
 Substance abuse treatments include:

 If your addiction is hurting your loved ones, take action.
-At Memphis Recovery in Memphis, Tennessee, you can transform your life.
-Call 866-304-8254 to become a better, sober you.
+At Memphis Recovery Centers in Memphis, Tennessee, you can transform your life.
+Therefore, call 866.304.8254 to become a better, sober you.